ANKER - Invite Your Demons to Tea

 In a 10th March 2019 interview with Jim Price on QWIK 105.9 "Homegrown Rocker" in State College , PA, Anker explained: "I wanted '...Demons...' to sound like the solid melodic rock that brought us from the 60's through the 90's.
 Everything has its purpose with drum breaks, open spaces, composed layered parts and guitar solos that bring more value to the song rather than just proving the guitarist can play all the notes in the key of A. I take my lyric writing style from the likes of people like Bowie, Reznor or Byrne where my presentation is vague enough for someone to make their own conclusions.
 I'm still trying to figure out what some of these songs mean myself."

 As "...Demons..." carried Anker into 2019, it helped catapult him into an aggressive performance schedule that closed off the year with 100 gigs.
 Venues began to see Anker was not the usual boring acoustic guitar guy.
 They saw his rock roots & a growing repertoire of originals/covers differing from other solo acoustic acts that even rivaled most bands.
 Glenemere Brewing Company in Florida, NY said "Most bands can't cover what Anker is playing as a soloist.
-He's definitely not a sleepy coffeehouse act."
+He's not a coffeehouse act."

 "Invite Your Demons to Tea" REVIEWS: